Minkowski Tensors of Anisotropic Spatial Structure: Acknowledgement

-We are grateful to T.~Aste, G.~Delanay, M.~Saadatfar, T.~Senden and M.~Schr\"oter for the bead pack data, to J.~Liu and D.A.~Weitz for the actin biopolymer data.
-We thank C.~Marlow (Sigatoka, Fiji Islands) for permission to reproduce his painting ``White Spirits'', A.~Boyde (Imperial College) for the trabecular bone image and M.~Saadatfar (Australian National University) for the metal foam image in Fig.~\ref{fig:examples-of-anisotropic-3D-structure}.
-We thank Julia H\"{o}rrmann and Michael Klatt for their critical comments on the manuscript.
+We are grateful to T.~Aste, G.~Delanay, M.~Saadatfar, T.~Senden and M.~Schr\"oter for the bead pack data, to J.~Liu and D.A.~Weitz for the actin biopolymer data, and M.~Spanner for Monte Carlo data of equilibrium hard sphere systems.
+We thank C.~Marlow for permission to reproduce his painting ``White Spirits'', A.~Boyde for the trabecular bone image, M.~Saadatfar for the metal foam image and A.~B\"oker and V.~Oszowka for the copolymer film image in Fig.~\ref{fig:examples-of-anisotropic-3D-structure}.
+We thank J.~H\"{o}rrmann and M.~Klatt for their critical comments on the manuscript, and M.~Hoffmann for help with Voronoi computations.
 GEST, DH and KM acknowledge support by the German research foundation (DFG) through the research group `Geometry and Physics of Spatial Random Systems' under grants SCHR1148/3-1, ME1361/12-1 and HU1874/2-1.